programmfabrik/apitest/README.md

 - `--report-file newReportFile`: Overwrites the report file name from the apitest.yml config with "newReportFile"
 - `--report-format junit`: Overwrites the report format from the apitest.yml config with "junit"
 - `--replace-host [host][:port]`: Overwrites built-in server host in template function "replace_host"

+### Additional parameters

+- `--report-format-stats-group 3`: Sets the number of groups for manifests distrubution when using report format `stats`

 ### Examples